 - Whisk the sauce in a bowl once again and add to the skillet.
 Reduce heat to medium-high, cook for about 5 minutes or until sauce has thickened, stirring a few times.

-Make ahead: You can store uncooked chicken and whisked sauce in separate covered bowls for up to 24 hours and cook then.
+- Make ahead: Refrigerate uncooked chicken and whisked sauce in separate covered bowls for up to 24 hours.

 - Fresh ginger and garlic: Feel free to use 2 minced garlic cloves and 2 tsp grated fresh ginger instead of powders.